Optimizing spring cover crop management for productivity, soil health and climate resilience

 1. Data Analysis and Presentation of Results: Statistical methods to be used and the forms in which results will be presented.
 Describe plans

-Data will be analyzed using R, SAS and SYSTAT software.
-On-station trials analyzed as split-split-plot RCB across two soils with soils, blocks within soil, and termination dates random effects while CCs and cash crops are fixed effects.
-On-farm trials use simple RCB analysis with general linear models.
-For data such as slug counts and soil moisture, transformations will likely be needed to meet assumptions of normality.
-Results will be back transformed.
-If transformations are insufficient, non-parametric tests such as Kruskal-Wallis and Inman tests will be used to determine significant differences.
-Trends over time for variables like slugs, soil moisture, and CC growth presented using line graphs and regressions.
+Data are analyzed using R, SAS and SYSTAT software.
+On-station trials are analyzed as split-split-plot RCB across two soils with soils, blocks within soil, and termination dates random effects while CCs and cash crops are fixed effects.
+On-farm trials mainly use simple RCB analysis with general linear models.
+For data such as slug counts and soil moisture, transformations are likely be needed to meet assumptions of normality.
+Results are then back transformed.
+If transformations are insufficient, non-parametric tests such as Kruskal-Wallis and Inman tests are used to determine significant differences.
+Trends over time for variables like slugs, soil moisture, and CC growth are visualized using line graphs and regressions.
 Cover crop and soil data will be presented in tables and graphs as well as in illustrated info-graphics for outreach to farmers.

 Research results and discussion: